 APPRENTICESHIP PROGRAM

-We are thrilled to announce our apprentice program for students in grades 7 through college.
+We are thrilled to bring back our apprentice program for students in grades 7 through college.
 Work along with professionals in our studio/black box theatre creating, designing and putting all technical aspects together with real life application.
 We accept 6 students a semester and provide SSL hours for all high school participants and a small stipend for all college students.

 THE CONSERVATORY